somytoday/Toolio-App/README.md

 ## ✨ About Toolio

 Toolio Automation helps creators organize and run repetitive media workflows from one Windows desktop application.
-Version 1.0.8 introduces the production-ready Flow Image, Flow Video, and Gemini TTS workflows alongside Toolio's existing media utilities.
+Version 1.1.6 expands Flow video options, improves generation recovery and error guidance, adds profile avatar customization, and strengthens protected Windows builds.

 > [!IMPORTANT]
 > Toolio is an automation assistant.
 Google accounts, generation credits, API credits, and third-party subscriptions are not included.
 Users must supply and manage the accounts and credits required by each supported service.

-## 🚀 Available in 1.0.8
+## 🚀 Available in 1.1.6

 - **🎨 Flow Image** — create image batches from prompts and references with parallel jobs, progress tracking, saved work, and output management.
 - **🎬 Flow Video** — create and manage video batches using Text/Frames, Ingredients, and Scene Chain workflows.